premchander-revature/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 ---

-56.Explain with an example for creating a custom exception?
+56.Explain with an example for creating a custom exception? p2 repeated with q55

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)